 5.1.
 Conclusions:

-The aim of this study was to test if S. solidus is able to change its first intermediate host’s, M. albidus’, feeding behavior which was tested by measuring the FR of copepods in dependency of exposure (and infection) to S. solidus.
+The aim of this study was to test if S. solidus is able to change its first intermediate host’s, M. albidus’, feeding behavior which was tested by measuring their effects on functional response curves.
 Many problems occurred throughout the experiment and therefore the results can’t be used to support the initial hypothesis.
 Initially, I hypothesized that infected copepods (eventually also exposed but uninfected copepods) may either show a positive or negative change in the feeding behavior caused by S. solidus.
 The major problem that occurred throughout every batch was the poor infectivity of the coracidia.
 A technician noticed that the temperature control of incubator fridge for S. solidus often appears to be accidentally turned off meaning that the eggs of S. solidus may have been stored in wrong temperatures throughout the preparation.
 Incubating and storing them in temperatures warmer than 20°C may be the reason for the poor infectivity, but it’s unknown if this was actually the case.
 Else, the actual reason for the poor activity of the coracidia remains unknown.

 Nonetheless, the experiment provides a good basis on investigating the feeding behavior of M. albidus further in dependency of S. solidus and independent of S. solidus.
 M. albidus is an important biological pest control agent and further knowledge about its feeding behavior provides helpful data for ecological and population dynamics.
 The results of this experiment couldn’t provide reliable data for the influence of S. solidus to the feeding behavior of M. albidus but I was able to create consistent and reliable FR curves (Figure 12) for female copepods (respectively, FR curves for the usage of Artemia spec. as prey).
 Many female copepods developed egg sacs throughout the experiment so that the variable added by the egg sacs was partially consistent for those individuals.
 Still, future experiments using female adult copepods may require an isolation of the individuals up to three/four weeks before the actual preparation (e.g. parasite exposure) or measurements in order to replace individuals that developed egg sacs throughout that period of time.
 For male copepods, the data provides the knowledge that male individuals averagely consume two Artemia spec. larvae (Figure 10) which is 71.43% less than the females averagely consumed before saturation (Figure 12).